Bev7787/WOWSLocEditor/readme.md

 Introduction:
+- Currently tested to work with English localisation only.
+Other languages may have issues.
 - This program is designed to run on Windows computers only.
 - The program runs on a command line interface.
 Type in the character corresponding to the option required when prompted.
 - Allows addition and convenient configuration of the global.mo file location, the addition or modification of elements to be changed, and the ability to implement changes automatically.